 One piece of essential baby kit that revolutionised for us between our first and third child is the travel stroller.
 Forget bulky 3-piece travel systems, when you’re eyeing up travelling with your tots, ultra-compact is the way to go.

 You don’t have to give up on too many luxurious stroller features for an ultraconvenient way to travel with your kids – all the way to the plane!
 Yep, no need to gate check these models as they count as carry-on and will fit in the overhead locker of (most) planes.

-We’ve picked out our five favourites and given you plenty of other value options to choose from too.
+We’ve picked out our five favourite strollers for airplane travel and give you plenty of alternative value options to choose from too.

 What to look for in a compact travel stroller

 (If you’re brand new to the stroller game, I suggest you read this post first to get a better understanding of what you should be looking for in a travel stroller).

 Wheels – You will notice the big difference between the ultra-lightweight models and what we’d call your everyday models is the wheel size.
 In order to be so compact and convenient, wheels are not removable and tend to be hard rubber, 6″ wide or less.

 You do lose some of the ride comfort and ability to glide over rough surfaces that you do get with a bigger stroller, especially with pneumatic wheels.
 Check that the wheels still have good manoeuvrability and suspension.
 They’re not designed to off-road but you shoulds till get a smooth ride.

 Height and width – Another concern many parents have with a compact is that your taller toddler can quickly outgrow them.
 Make sure they still have decent head clearance and bottom wiggling room.
 Smaller children can easily fit most models through to 4 years+ but larger children do struggle with this type of stroller, mostly on the seat width and depth.